whyolet/txtt/README.md

 * `txtt` format supports Unicode as is, without escape sequences like `\uFFFF`, default encoding is UTF-8.
 * `txtt` file is parsed line by line with a simple strict state machine.
 * Initial state is a list:
-  * to have zero, single, or multiple root values in one file naturally,
+  * to support zero, one, or multiple root values in one file naturally,
   * without additional concepts like "document" and separators like `---` in YAML.

 ### List